 Analyzing historic home price changes and the affordability of housing in a market are two ways that real estate investors can forecast the current and potential future demand for rental property.

-When researching price change data, one good resource to use is the FHA’s quarterly house price index report.
-According to the most recent FHA 2019 Q3 House Price Index released for the Athens metropolitan area:
+When researching price change data, one good resource to use is the Freddie Mac House Price Index report.
+The most recent monthly FMHPI released for the Athens-Clarke County MSA reveals:

 Tracking the affordability of housing in a market can also offer an idea of how many people will choose to rent rather than own.